 After this transition period and until the dot11EDPEpochStartTimeMargin period of the next EDP epoch of the non-AP MLD, the affiliated STA of the non-AP MLD and the affiliated AP of the AP MLD of the setup link shall perform address filtering using:

-the EDP_STA_address of the affiliated STA from the MAC header anonymization parameters (if any) of the new EDP epoch, and the (fixed) address of the affiliated AP, and
+the link-specific EDP_STA_address of the affiliated STA for the new EDP epoch (if any), and the (fixed) address of the affiliated AP, and (#579-with deleted text moved to 10.71.6.1.1)

 for each group to which the affiliated STA is assigned, the (fixed) group address and the (fixed) address of the affiliated AP.

+Address filtering when BPE FA is enabled

-This clause applies when MIB.
+This clause applies when MIB dot11FrameAnonymizationMechanismActivated is equal to bpe(2). (#126)

-DThe dot11EDPEpochStartTimeMargin before and during the transition period (see 10.71.2.1 (General) and 10.71.2.2 (EDP group operations)) from an old EDP epoch to a new EDP epoch of the BPE non-AP MLD, the affiliated STA of the BPE non-AP MLD and the affiliated AP of the BPE AP MLD (on a setup link of the BPE non-AP MLD) shall perform address filtering using:
+During the dot11EDPEpochStartTimeMargin before and during the transition period (see 10.71.2.1 (General) and 10.71.2.2 (EDP group operations)) from an old EDP epoch to a new EDP epoch of the BPE non-AP MLD, the affiliated STA of the BPE non-AP MLD and the affiliated AP of the BPE AP MLD (on a setup link of the BPE non-AP MLD) shall perform address filtering using: (#356, #818)

-the EDP_STA_MAC and anonymized AP address from the MAC header anonymization parameters (if any) of the old EDP epoch,
+the link-specific EDP_STA_address of the affiliated STA and link-specific EDP_AP_ address of the affiliated AP for the old EDP epoch of the AP MLD, (#579-with deleted text moved to 10.71.6.1.1)

-the anonymized AP address and anonymized group address from the MAC header anonymization parameters (if any) of the old EDP epoch,
+the link-specific EDP_AP_address and deanonymized group address (obtained from the received group address) for the old EDP epoch of the AP MLD, (#127, #579-with deleted text moved to 10.71.6.1.1)

-the EDP_STA_MAC and anonymized AP address from the MAC header anonymization parameters (if any) of the new EDP epoch, and

-and the anonymized AP address and anonymized group address from the MAC header anonymization parameters (if any) of the new EDP epoch.
+the link-specific EDP_STA_MAC and link-specific EDP_AP_address for the new EDP epoch of the AP MLD, and (#579)and the link-specific EDP_AP_address and deanonymized group address (obtained from the received group address) for the new EDP epoch of the AP MLD. (#127, #579-with deleted text moved to 10.71.6.1.1)

-AAfter this transition period, until the dot11EDPEpochStartTimeMargin before the start of the transition period of the next EDP epoch of the BPE group, the affiliated STA of the BPE non-AP MLD and the affiliated AP of the BPE AP MLD (on a setup link of the BPE non-AP MLD) shall perform address filtering using:
+After this transition period, and until a dot11EDPEpochStartTimeMargin before the start of the transition period of the next EDP epoch of the BPE group, the affiliated STA of the BPE non-AP MLD and the affiliated AP of the BPE AP MLD (on a setup link of the BPE non-AP MLD) shall perform address filtering using: (#357)

-the EDP_STA_MAC and AP anonymized address from the MAC header anonymization parameters of the new EDP epoch, and
+the link-specific EDP_STA_address and link-specific EDP_AP_address for the new EDP epoch of the AP MLD, and (#579-with deleted text moved to 10.71.6.1.1)

-and the anonymized AP address and anonymized group address from the MAC header anonymization parameters (if any) of the new EDP epoch.
+and the link-specific EDP_AP_address and deanonymized group address for the new EDP epoch of the AP MLD. (#127, #579-with deleted text moved to 10.71.6.1.1)

-If a group frame is received by a STA of BPE MLD, the group address of the frame is deanonymized as follows:

-Group address = OGroupAddress - EDP_Group_Anonymization_Offset) mod 246,

-where OGroupAddress is 46 bits of the received group address excluding the local/global and individual/group bits.
-EDP_Group_Anonymization_Offset is specified in 10.71.4 (Establishing BPE frame anonymization parameter sets).
+(#579 – moved to 10.71.6.1.1)

+MAC header anonymization parameter set selection

-A receiving STA affiliated with a non-AP MLD shall perform packet number deanonymization (10.71.6.3 (Packet number deanonymization)) and sequence number deanonymization (10.71.6.4 (Sequence number deanonymization)) using the MAC header parameter set containing the EDP_STA_address value matching the Address 1 field in the MAC header.
+If an individually addressed frame is received by a non-AP MLD, then the non-AP MLD shall perform packet number deanonymization (10.71.6.3 (Packet number deanonymization)) and sequence number deanonymization (10.71.6.4 (Sequence number deanonymization)) using the CPE MHA parameter set containing the link-specific EDP_STA_address value matching the Address 1 field in the MAC header. (#579)